jpmckinney/information_request_summaries_and_responses/README.md

     jurisdiction=ca rake datasets:normalize

-Reconcile NL's scraped data with its open data:
+Reconcile NL's scraped data with its open data, rewriting its files in the `summaries` directory:

     ruby ca_nl_scraper.rb -v -a reconcile